iotexproject/iotex-did/README.md

 Note that id argument is optional because the contract will use the caller's address anyway.
 Once a DID is registered, the provided DID document hash and URI would be stored in the contract along the unique DID string.

 ### Read
-IoTeX clients can query a DID's current hash and URI given a DID string wheter they own the DID or not.
+IoTeX clients can query a DID's current hash and URI given a DID string whether they own the DID or not.
 Here is a draft DID hash/URI read implementation:
 ```
 // For reference only and subject to change